20 Things You Should Not Bring To College: A Quick Guide

 Form a List

 Making a list of the essentials will help you understand what you absolutely need.
 Make sure you add the items that you use daily such as hygiene products, basic clothing, your favorite blanket, etc. This list shouldn’t be made overnight, therefore start forming the list a few weeks before you have to move into college.
 That way, you can add things to the list as you would like.
 Also, include items that you would use for self-care and hobbies.
-We have a pretty comprehensive dorm essentials checklist which you can check out here.
+We have a pretty comprehensive dorm essentials checklist which you can print and check out here.

 Ask Your Friends and Siblings Who Have Recently Moved to College